Lowleyworm/gallery_shell/README.md

 The directory should contain a bunch of JPEG (.jpg or .JPG) files.
 It does not work recursively.
 ZIP files (.zip or .ZIP) and movies (.mov, .MOV, .mp4 or .MP4) are also considered.
 They appear as a download button in the gallery.

+===
+EDIT: I did not include support for ZIP files, but now movies appear as another thumbnail, in the correct date order (assuming the timestamps are correct)

+I'm new to github, so I'm not sure how to link this to cyclenerd's original project.
+If you want to incorporate any of my changes, please do!
+===

 Demo
 ----